-Once a 10 MHz preamble (802.11p) has been detected, the medium will be declared busy for at least 10 seconds.
+Once a 10 MHz preamble (802.11p) has been detected, the frequency band from 5825-5925MHz will be declared busy for at least 10 seconds.
 During a busy period, the DSRC channels will continue to be monitored, and any new DSRC packet detection will extend the CCA busy state for ten seconds from the time of detection.

-The maximum time of transmission for any packet in the U-NII-4 band will be 3 msec
+The maximum time of transmission for any U-NII-4 packet will be 3 msec

-There are some differences between the timing parameters between 802.11p and 802.11ac; these would need to be resolved [16].
+Note that several of the numeric values listed above are intended to be subject to further discussion.
+There are also some differences between the timing parameters between 802.11p and 802.11ac; these would need to be resolved as noted in [14] and [16].

 Note that this proposal is a hybrid of traditional CCA and DFS.
-It uses standard 802.11 CCA (in a 10 MHz bandwidth) for detection of the primary DSRC user, taking advantage of very specific knowledge of the primary signal characteristics.
+It uses standard 802.11 CCA (in a 10 MHz bandwidth) for detection of the DSRC user, taking advantage of very specific knowledge of the primary signal characteristics.
 It also employs CCA not only on the channel of intended operation, but also on other DSRC channels.
 Most importantly, once detection has occurred, the CCA function will define the channel state as busy, i.e. unavailable for unlicensed transmissions, for a relatively long period compared to normal CCA deference.
 In this way, CCA-based detection resembles DFS in structure.
 On the other hand, the non-occupancy is likely to be significantly shorter than the 30 minute silence period requirement for DFS.
-There is also no separate channel availability check as in DFS; this is combined with the 10 second busy holdover time after the previous detection.
+There is also no separate channel availability check as in DFS; this is combined with the 10 second busy holdover time after the most recent detection.
+Another difference from DFS is that under the 13/0994 proposal, every STA that wants to use the U-NII-4 band performs DSRC detection; there is no master or client role as there is in DFS.
 Finally, there is no distinct channel move time; once a DSRC transmission is detected, unlicensed use of the band ceases immediately.

-While this approach specifically leverages commonality between unlicensed Wi-Fi and licensed DSRC signals, it could in theory also be employed by non-Wi-Fi devices wishing to share the band on an unlicensed basis.
+While this approach specifically leverages commonality between unlicensed 802.11 and licensed DSRC signals, it could in theory also be employed by non-802.11 devices wishing to share the band on an unlicensed basis.
 From a technical perspective, any device can implement this detection function.
-From a practical perspective, non-Wi-Fi devices would likely not find adding this CCA mechanism cost effective, so sharing based on CCA-detection would likely be limited to Wi-Fi devices.
+From a practical perspective, non-802.11 devices may not find adding this CCA mechanism cost effective.

 While no definitive action has been taken on this proposal during the duration of the Tiger Team, the concepts outlined should be carried forward into analysis and simulation studies to determine their merit.
-Note that the proposed CCA threshold (-85 dBm) is well above the typical sensitivity level of typical 802.11p/DSRC implementations, so this level may have to be revised downward.
+Note that the proposed CCA threshold (-85 dBm) is well above the sensitivity level of typical 802.11p/DSRC implementations, so this level may have to be revised downward Some implementations of DSRC have a sensitivity level approaching -95dBm, so the CCA threshold of a U-NII-4 device would need to be comparable to this level.

-There are two issues with this approach:
+Some Tiger Team members suggested there are two issues with this approach:

-The scope of changes required to modify the behavior of existing 802.11ac systems is extensive.
-The current CCA mechanism is not defined for 10MHz channels (although it is for other parts of the 802.11 family such as 802.11a) and, more importantly, the secondary CCA mechanisms defined in 802.11ac do not comprehend secondary devices using Carrier Sense in multiple channels; in the case of DSRC, secondary CCA at Carrier Sense levels (<-85dBm) would have to be performed in multiple channels simultaneously [17].
-This would require extensive changes in the base 802.11 specification and would add quite a bit of complexity to existing 802.11ac chipsets.
+Changes will be required to modify the behavior of existing 802.11ac systems.
+The current CCA mechanism is not defined for 10MHz channels (although it is for other parts of the 802.11 family such as 802.11a) and, more importantly, the secondary CCA mechanisms defined in 802.11ac do not comprehend secondary devices using Carrier Sense in multiple channels, certainly not the seven channels in DSRC; in the case of DSRC coexistence, secondary CCA at Carrier Sense levels (<-85dBm) would have to be performed in multiple channels simultaneously [17].
+This would require changes in the base 802.11 specification and would add complexity to existing 802.11ac chipsets.